markusfisch/bots/README.md

 The game world is an infinite two-dimensional orthogonal grid.
 Each player can move on that grid.

-The server starts a new game after 10 seconds if there is at least one client connected.
-Otherweise it'll wait another 10 seconds and so on.
+The server tries to start a new game every 10 seconds if there is at least one client connected.

 ## What you get from the server

-When a game is started, the server will send every second a 5x5 view matrix to all clients that looks like this:
+Every second, you get a top-down map of your environment that may look like this:

 	.....\n
 	....~\n